 Mayor Greg Fischer formed the Tree Advisory Commission by executive order to develop policies to better care for existing trees and plant new ones.
 Trees are beautiful, they cleanse the air, provide shelter and shade, and reduce the urban heat-island effect.

 In 2013, the Louisville Metro Tree Advisory Commission will normally meet on the fourth Tuesday of the month in the Air Pollution Control District boardroom, 850 Barret Ave.

-The next meeting will be Tuesday, July 23, at 5 p.m.
+The next meeting will be on Tuesday, November 26, at 5 p.m.

-(NOTE: If an alternate venue is used, we will post it on this page.)
+(NOTE: If an alternate venue or date is used, we will post it on this page.)